 30-Minute Career Q&A | Job Search Strategy | Resume Review | Networking Strategy

 About The Author

-Melody Wilding, LMSW is licensed therapist and Professor of Human Behavior at The City University of New York.
+Melody Wilding, LMSW is a licensed therapist and Professor of Human Behavior at The City University of New York.
 She helps entrepreneurs and young professionals master their inner psychology for career and relationship success.
 Melody has worked with CEOs running top startups along with published authors and media personalities.
 Her advice been featured in New York Magazine, Fast Company, Inc, and more.
 Get the FREE toolkit thousands of entrepreneurs & executives use to better describe & manage their emotions at melodywilding.com or book one-on-one coaching sessions on The Muse's Coach Connect.